cxzhou35/Awesome-applications/README.md

 # Awesome-Applications
-This repo contains the collection of some awesome applications.
+This repo contains some awesome applications.